 Malaria, a disease caused by the parasite Plasmodium, is one of the world\s major infectious diseases.
 With approximately 627.000 deaths a year, it is both a chief cause of morbidity and mortality as well as a significant contribution to ongoing poverty in endemic countries.
-Ultimately, the key to malaria control, and hopefully eradication, would be an effective vaccine.
+Ultimately, the key to malaria control and hopefully eradication, would be an effective vaccine.
 Though a number of vaccine-candidates have entered the pipeline of pre-clinical and clinical development, they have yet to achieve the level of efficacy necessary for effective malaria prevention.
-Controlled human malaria infections (CHMIs) have been demonstrated to be a powerful tool in malaria vaccine research.
-It has been shown previously that if healthy human volunteers taking chloroguine chemoprophylaxis are repeatedly exposed to Plasmodium sporozoites through the bites of infected mosquitoes, they are fully protected against a later challenge infection with a homologous Plasmodium parasite.
-This process is known as ChemoProphylaxis and Sporozoites, or CPS-immunization.
-One of the obstacles to developing an effective vaccine is the genetic heterogeneity of malaria parasite clones.
-To further consider the development of whole sporozoite based vaccines and in order to better understand the protective immunity induced by CPS-immunization, it is essential to investigate whether heterologous protection against genetically diverse P. falciparum clones can be induced.
+It has been shown previously that healthy human volunteers can be fully protected against malaria infection with a homologous parasite by immunization with Plasmodium parasites while taking chloroquine chemoprophylaxis (ChemoProphylaxis and Sporozoites, CPS-immunization).
+The unprecedented efficacy of CPS-immunization makes it a unique model to identify target antigens for the development of a subunit vaccine.
+Identification of antigens that play a significant role in the development and evaluation of more effective sub-unit candidate vaccines.